Honey bees are amazing collaborators, the very origin of the term “hive mind.” Every day is like an expertly-tuned eighty-thousand-piece orchestra.

 Soon I was laughing.

-I have to tell you this, as a former pilot…
+I have to tell you this, as a former helicopter pilot…

 Bees suck at flying.

 I don’t mean they don’t get it done.
-Obviously they do.
-Just one 16 oz jar of honey, for example, represents well over 100,000 flight miles for the bees that made it.
-In a good year, a strong hive can produce a hundred 16 ounce jars of honey representing over 7 Million total flight miles.
+Obviously they do—Just one 16-oz jar of honey, for example, represents well over 100,000 flight miles.
+In a good year, a strong hive can produce a hundred 16-oz jars of honey representing over 7 million total flight miles.

 So, yeah… they get plenty of flying done.